-- (i) research for which containment levels are not explicitly specified by the Guidelines; - (ii) research involving experiments prohibited by the Guidelines, i.e., requests for exceptions to the Guidelines; and - (iii) requests to perform experiments without regard to the containment specified in the Guidelines, i.e., exemptions from the Guidelines.
+(i) research for which containment levels are not explicitly specified by the Guidelines;

+(ii) research involving experiments prohibited by the Guidelines, i.e., requests for exceptions to the Guidelines; and d.
+Recombinant DNA Research Outside the U.S.

+(iii) requests to perform experiments without regard to the containment specified in the Guidelines, i.e., exemptions from the Guidelines.